 Called Salvias (from the genus Salvia), there are numerous varieties of sages.
 Variegated sages (S. officinalis ‘Icterina’) are excellent border plants, though only tolerating temperatures above 40°F.

-S. microphylla ‘Hot Lips’ is a modern breed that is very popular for its bright red and white showy flowers.
+S. microphylla ‘Hot Lips’ is a modern cultivar that is very popular for its bright red and white showy flowers.

 Roses: Flowers of Love

 The rose has been an adored flowering shrub for centuries, a sentiment shared among different cultures all around the world.